gulama2008/todos/README.md

 ![add](./todos-frontend/src/assets/new.png)

 ## Known Issues
- The functionality of editing a category hasn't been added yet
+ The functionality of editing a category is currently using the PATCH method, not PUT, since there is always some cors errors showing in the console and I haven't fixed it yet

 ## Future Goals

 - Add test
-- Add edit category functionality
+- Change editing category from PATCH to PUT endpoint